-The International Olive Council was set up in 1959 under the auspices of the United Nations to administer the succession of international commodity agreements concluded over the past sixty years to defend and promote olive growing, olive oil and table olives.
-It is headquartered in Madrid, Spain.
+The International Olive Council (IOC) was established in 1959 under the sponsorship of the United Nations to manage a series of international agreements on commodities that have taken place over the past sixty years, with the aim of protecting and promoting olive growing, olive oil, and table olives.
+The headquarters of the IOC are located in Madrid, Spain.

-The Council is a decisive player in contributing to the sustainable and responsible development of olive growing and it serves as a world forum for discussing policymaking issues and tackling present and future challenges.
+The IOC plays a key role in promoting sustainable and responsible development of olive growing, serving as a global forum where its members can discuss political issues and address current and future challenges.

-Its current membership Members includes the leading international producers and exporters of olive oil and table olives.
-IOC producer Members account for around 94% of world olive oil production, located primarily in the Mediterranean region.
+Its current members include major international producers and exporters of olive oil and table olives.
+The producing member countries of the IOC contribute to approximately 94% of the world’s olive oil production, with a particular emphasis on the Mediterranean region.

-The IOC is committed to the integrated, sustainable development of world olive growing.
-It attempts to translate this commitment into tangible advancement for its Member countries and, most importantly, for the ordinary people who earn their livelihood from the produce of the olive tree.
+The IOC is strongly committed to the integrated and sustainable development of olive growing globally.
+It seeks to translate this commitment into tangible results for its member countries and, above all, for those who depend on olive production for their livelihoods.